appleseedproj/appleseed/_documentation/readme.txt

-Appleseed v0.7.8 Beta (Thirteenth Release)
+Appleseed v0.7.9 Beta (Fourteenth Release)

-Nov 11 2010
+Jan 9 2011

 New In This Release:
 --------------------

-Privacy UI, Newsfeeds, "Page" posts.
+Posting links to "Page", Journals, Trust-Based Node Discovery, Comments

 See _release/changelog.txt

 --------------------
 About Appleseed:

-This is the thirteenth release of the Appleseed code base.
+This is the fourteenth release of the Appleseed code base.
 Appleseed is social networking software, similar to Friendster or Myspace.

 Appleseed is distributed social networking, which connects friends on